DevendraBAJAJ/django_graphql_subscriptions/README.md

     post_save.connect(post_save_subscription, sender=Temperature, dispatch_uid="temperature_post_save")
     ```

+## Define Project level schema.

-5. Connect your subscriptions from above to your project schema.
+Connect your subscriptions from above to your project schema.
 Import you Subscriptions and Queries to inherit from the app level schema.

     ```python
     #django_subscriptions/schema.py